rusefi/rusefi_documentation/HOWTO-quick-start.md

 ### Step 7

 Turn the ignition off and unplug the USB cable.
 This removes power to the unit- (just to make sure we're in a defined state).
 Then reconnect the USB cable, turn on the ignition, wait for TunerStudio to come to life and then crank the engine.
-You should see the rpms jump to a positive value (typical would be anywhere between 200 and 600rpm) and your engine should start.
-It may take a few cranks for rpms to register.
-If you see rpms in Tunerstudio, but the engine isn't starting, keep at it.
+You should see the RPMs jump to a positive value (typical would be anywhere between 200 and 600rpm) and your engine should start.
+It may take a few cranks for RPMs to register.
+If you see RPMs in Tunerstudio, but the engine isn't starting, keep at it.
 It may take quite a bit longer than the stock ECU.
-You are probably used to cranking taking approx. 2s or so. rusEFI takes about 2s of cranking before it can identify the position of the crankshaft.
-And then it will fire the injectors and ignition coils.
-It may take it quite a while (>10s which seems like an eternity when cranking) for the engine to catch.
+You are probably used to cranking taking approx. 2s or so. **rusEFI takes about 2s of cranking before it can identify the position of the crankshaft.
+And then it will fire the injectors and ignition coils.** It may take it quite a while (>10s which seems like an eternity when cranking) for the engine to catch.
 Don't give up.
 There may be coughs and sputters.
 Play with the throttle a little.
 It will start eventually.
 Post your findings to the [forum](https://rusefi.com/forum/) and we can help!

 And we're done with the initial startup.
 Congratulations- you have your car running on your standalone aftermarket ECU!
 Now the fun really begins :)